 Open Letters – Open Letter 2

-A wide range of punishments fall under the ambit of CP: hitting with a cane or ruler, slapping, twisting ears, making them stand on desks with hands raised high, etc. Other forms of physical distress, emotional battering and destruction of a child’s self-esteem are also part of CP.
+A wide range of punishments fall under CP: hitting with a cane or ruler, slapping, twisting ears, making them stand on desks with hands raised high, and more.
+Other forms of physical distress, emotional battering and destruction of a child’s self-esteem are also part of CP.

 The three musketeers and their classmates

 In India, various laws, verdicts, guidelines, and advisories prohibit CP.
 The Juvenile Justice Act (JJA) – 2015 prescribes punishment for cruelty to a child.
-“Whenever a child is assaulted, abused, exposed or neglected in a manner to cause physical or mental suffering by any person employed by or managing an organisation, which is entrusted with the care and protection of the child, the punishment would be rigorous imprisonment up to five years and fine up to Rs five lakh.
-Furthermore, on account of the cruelty as described above, if the child is physically incapacitated or develops a mental illness or is rendered mentally unfit to perform regular tasks or has a risk to life or limb, then imprisonment may extend up to ten years.”
+“Whenever a child is assaulted, abused, exposed or neglected in a manner to cause physical or mental suffering by any person employed by or managing an organisation, which is entrusted with the care and protection of the child, the punishment would be rigorous imprisonment up to five years and fine up to rupees five lakh.
+Furthermore, on account of the cruelty described above, if the child is physically incapacitated, develops a mental illness, is rendered mentally unfit to perform regular tasks, or has a risk to life or limb, imprisonment may extend up to ten years.”